By Sarah B. Hartshorne

 Querétero’s local pride runs deep: most stores carry work of local artists.
 We were lucky enough to take a tour of the studio of a local artist.
 Suenos de Carton is a factory that manufactures statues used in traditional celebrations and ceremonies.

-The Friexenet Wineries are less than an hour’s drive from Santiago de Querétero and it is well worth the drive.
-Friexenet is known in the states for their reasonable priced sparkling wine, but they make a variety of white and red wines as well.
+The Freixenet Wineries are less than an hour’s drive from Santiago de Querétero and it is well worth the drive.
+Freixenet is known in the states for its reasonably priced sparkling wine, but they make a variety of white and red wines as well.
 They also offer tours of the winery seven days a week.

 Land of the Lost

-But in other ways this place is incredibly modern and forward thinking.
-It’s completely solar powered, and has an innovative running water system that conserves heat and water.
-The food is organic and responsibly farmed in the nearby towns.
+But in other ways, this place is incredibly modern and forward-thinking.
+It’s completely solar-powered and has an innovative running water system that conserves heat and water.
+The food is organic and responsibly farmed in nearby towns.
 And it is delicious: homemade, authentic Mexican fare.